chili-chips-ba/openCologne/4.Advanced--3--FM-Transmitter/README.md

 The modulated FM signal, which contains both the audio (beep) and the RDS metadata, is transmitted via the antenna.

-## Build the project
+## Build flow

 To build and program the project go to `3.build` folder and run
 ```
 make all
 ```

-You will need an antenna at the dedicated pin in the constraint file, it can be any pin you want and the antenna can be a piece of wire or a jumper wire.
-And also ofcourse you will need a FM reciever to test out your FM Transmitter.
+You will need an antenna at the dedicated pin in the constraint file.
+It can be any pin you want and the antenna can be a piece of loose wire, or even a jumper wire.
+And, of course, you will need a FM receiver to test your FM Transmitter.

 ## Hear for yourself

 https://github.com/user-attachments/assets/c4a085f5-0a9a-490d-ac08-d8010da4e512